xdmnl/api-documentation/source/includes/_endpoints.md

 _links.self | string | URL of the group
 _links.related | object |
-_links.related.contacts | string | URL to list of contacts in the group id | string | Unique identifier of the group name | string | Name of the group
+_links.related.contacts | string | URL to list of contacts in the group _links.related.owner | string | URL of the team or teammate of the contact group id | string | Unique identifier of the group name | string | Name of the group is_private | boolean | Whether or not the contact is individual